Digital Transformation is a term that was coined decades ago and yet there is still a pervasive misunderstanding around what it actually means.

 Digital Transformation Strategies in 2023

-As with anything, there’s good news and bad news when it comes to the state of Digital Transformation today.
+As with anything, there’s good news and bad news when it comes to building a digital transformation strategy framework – that works.

 We’re optimists here so we’ll start with the good news:

 These days many records are happily born in a digital format.

 Now comes the bad: counterintuitive as it seems, digital systems have only exacerbated the problem.
 There’s a tendency to just stuff information into a digital system like it’s a bottomless filing cabinet.
 Sooner or later, though, even your digital filing system has a bursting point, and data must be migrated to a bigger system.

 The volume of that information globally has surpassed any human ability to manage those records in the same way as paper.
 To make matters more challenging, every office, whether at home or elsewhere, probably still has a printer sitting in the corner.

 It won’t take too long before some of those digital records become paper.
 Before you know it, you’ve got two or three or more sets of the same records.